cyb3rscience/crackhashes/README.md

 # crackhashes

-As per our new post on teh 17th October abotu cracking hashes, try to figure out the below hashes, the last one is a bit of a challenge+
+As per our new post on the 17th October abotu cracking hashes, try to figure out the below hashes, the last one is a bit of a challenge:

 161ebd7d45089b3446ee4e0d86dbcf92